Variational Analysis of Constrained M-Estimators: Appendix: Intermediate Results and Proofs

-\state Proof of Proposition \ref{prop:example}. $F$ is equi-usc due to the Lipschitz continuity constraint.
-Thus, Proposition \ref{prop:integral} ensures that the integral constraint is closed.
-The discussion in Section 3.3. and Propositions \ref{prop:closedness_lip} and \ref{prop:closedness_bd} establish that the other constraints are closed too.
-Consequently, $F$ is closed and in fact compact.
+\state Proof of Proposition \ref{prop:example}.
+By Proposition \ref{prop:equi-usc}(v), $F$ is equi-usc at all $x\in \reals^d$.
+Proposition \ref{prop:integral2}(i) ensures that the integral constraint is closed.
+Theorem \ref{thm:plug} as well as Propositions \ref{prop:closedness_lip} and \ref{prop:closedness_bd} establish that the other constraints are closed too.
+Consequently, $F$ is compact.
 Corollary \ref{cor:exist_ML} applies and confirms (i).
-Corollary \ref{cor:conML} and the discussion immediately after establish (ii).
+Corollary \ref{cor:conML} and the discussion immediately after it establish (ii).
 When $f^0\in F$, then every cluster point of $\{\hat f^n, n\in\nats\}$ must deviate from $f^0$ at most on set of Lebesgue measure zero.
 For Lipschitz continuous functions this means that the functions must be identical and (iii) holds.\eop